bredele/sleek/README.md

 sleek
 =====

-  A stylish version of [datastore](http://github.com/bredele/datastore).
+  An elegant and stylish version of [datastore](http://github.com/bredele/datastore).

 ## Installation